 Iterations To Your Brand Development Strategy

-Nothing lasts forever, and we can say the same for a brand strategy.
-However, if you’ve taken each of the previously discussed steps to develop your brand, then your need for iterations goes down significantly.
+Nothing lasts forever; the same can be said for a brand strategy.
+However, if you’ve taken each of the previously discussed steps to develop your brand, your need for iterations will decrease significantly.

-But at some point, whether the market changes or you need a brand pivot, iterations and optimization of your brand strategy will be necessary.
-Sometimes it is a minor tweak, whereas other times, you need to begin the development process from the very beginning.
+But at some point, whether the market changes or you need a brand pivot, your brand strategy must be iterated and optimized.
+Sometimes, this is a minor tweak, and other times, you need to begin the development process from the very beginning.

 Data-Driven Brand Development For CPG Brands